Sebastian Elmaloglou

 Sebastian Elmaloglou is an Australian actor best known for portraying the role of Max Sutherland on the long-running Australian soap opera Home and Away from 2002 to 2004.

 Background

-Sebastian trained at the Keane Kids Studios where he studied acting, singing, and dancing.
-He has worked on numerous stage productions with Sydney Theater Company and Sydney Opera.
+Elmaloglou trained at the Keane Kids Studios where he studied acting, singing, and dancing.
+He has worked on numerous stage productions with Sydney Theatre Company and Sydney Opera.
 He made two appearances on G.P. and one on Fallen Angels prior to joining Home and Away.
 He has also worked on television ads.
 His brothers, Peter and Dominic Elmaloglou, and his sister Rebekah Elmaloglou have also appeared on Home and Away.
 Dominic played Sebastian Harrison in 1996, and Rebekah is well known for portraying the role of Sophie Simpson from 1990 to 1993.
-He is the cousin of English actors Jeffrey and Dame Judi Dench.
+He is the cousin of English actors Jeffrey and Judi Dench.